 On countless occasions I and my movie-going companion(s) have remarked about movie seat choice as people file in around us and plunk themselves down in ways mysterious and puzzling—e.g., in our way or too unnecessarily close.

-I wondered if there was any research in this area, and a summary of what I found follows.
+I wondered if there was any research in this area.
+A summary of what I found follows.
 (Click on the links for the sources.)
 I’ve also developed my own theories.

 I. Psychologist Donna Dawson (2001)